Man charged over shootings which left a father-of-six dead and two people hurt - NewsBreak

 A 32-year-old woman and a man and woman, both 63, were taken to hospital following the incidents where the man is in a “critical” condition while the younger woman is in a “serious” condition.

-Police Scotland said that a 39-year-old man has been charged in connection with the alleged murder of Mr MacKinnon and the alleged attempted murder of three others who were injured.
+A 39-year-old man has been charged in connection with the death of Mr MacKinnon and the incidents which left the three others injured, Police Scotland confirmed.

 He is due to appear at Inverness Sheriff Court on Friday.